- To which program should I apply?

 Graduate Division requires that international applicants whose native language is not English take either the TOEFL or the IELTS.
-See here for more information on the requirements.
-In addition, our department imposes the following requirement for TOEFL scores: 580/237/92 or above for the MS program and 600/250/100 or above for the PhD program (scores are listed as Paper-based Test / Computer-based Test / Internet-based Test).
+Please refer to the English Proficiency page of the Graduate Division website for more information on the requirements.
+In addition, our department imposes the following requirement for TOEFL scores: 580/237/92 or above for the M.S. program and 600/250/100 or above for the Ph.D. program (scores are listed as Paper-based Test / Computer-based Test / Internet-based Test).
 Note that in all cases scores must be official scores.

 5. Is there any GPA requirement to be admitted in the Graduate Program?

-The UH Graduate Division imposes the following requirement (see their Admission Standards Page): “To be eligible to apply, an applicant needs to possess a bachelor’s degree from a regionally accredited U.S. college or university, or an equivalent degree from a recognized non-U.S. institution of higher education.
-At minimum, the applicant needs to demonstrate above average academic performance (B average or its equivalent) for undergraduate course work and for any post-baccalaureate or graduate course work.”
+The UH Graduate Division imposes the following requirement (see their Admission Standards Page): “To be eligible, an applicant must hold or expect to hold prior to matriculation a bachelor’s degree from a regionally accredited U.S. college or university, or an equivalent degree from a recognized non-U.S. institution of higher education.
+At minimum, the applicant needs to demonstrate above average academic performance (B average, usually a 3.0 on a 1.0-4.0 scale) for undergraduate course work and for any post-baccalaureate or graduate course work.”
 Our department abides by this standard.

 6. I am already a UH graduate student.
 Do I need to go through the regular admission process like everyone else?